need47/little-data-scientist/README.md

 ✨ Steps:
 1. Create a free GitHub account.
-2. Create a new, empty repository named pick.
+2. Create a new, empty repository named `pick`.
 It will look like:
 ```
 https://github.com/your-account/pick
 ```